wp-plugins/wp-cookiechoise/README.txt

 The plugin uses the google Cookiechoice.org guideline and javascript library.
 Its handle the integration easy for all wordpress users.

+*** Rating***
+Please let us know when you have problems - befor you rate the plugin.
+If the plugin helps you. feel free to rate it with 5 stars.

+***NO WARRANTY***
+We change the original cookiechoice.js
+The cookie was set to the page not to the domain.
+Now we set the cookie domain wide.

 == Installation ==